 On the other hand, piecemeal and ad hoc local taxation reforms, such as the elimination of the local business tax (taxe professionnelle) and its compensation by national state allocations in 2009, have not improved the situation.
 Growing tension between the central government and local authorities has been fueled by President Macron's decision to exempt all local taxpayers from paying (by 2022) the "taxe d'habitation" (a rather unfair tax paid by all local residents, owners and tenants).
-The local tax will be replaced by property-tax revenues that currently go to the provinces, while the provinces will benefit from a new tax or transfer, the details of which were still to be decided as of the time of writing.
-The various levels of local government fear that they will lose resources, with the uncertainty contributing to discontent and protest.
+The local tax will be replaced by property-tax revenues transferred from the provinces to the communes, while the provinces will benefit, like the regions, from a transfer of the VAT from the national level.
+In that way, regions and provinces benefit from a very dynamic national tax.
+The Constitutional Council has stated that this transfer was sufficient to fulfil the constitution's fiscal guarantees to local authorities.
+However, the various levels of local government fear that they will lose resources, with the uncertainty contributing to discontent and protest.
 Moreover, local authorities fear that the state subsidies or new taxes will not evolve over time according to needs.
-Finally, further cuts have been imposed, forcing local authorities to consolidate budgetary policies.
-The government has passed a law obliging local authorities to apply the 35-hour working week regulation, as many local governments had offered even further reductions of weekly working times in concession to the unions.
+At the same time, the central government monitors the policy implementation of local authorities.
+For instance, the government has passed a law obliging local authorities to fully apply the 35hour working week regulation, as many local governments had offered even further reductions of weekly working times in concession to the unions.
 The expected savings from this change are said to correspond to 30,000 jobs (though this is probably an overoptimistic estimate).